FIRST ALERT: Laura’s remnants could produce strong storms in the Midlands Saturday

 · Not as much rain is expected Sunday (20%), but rain chances go back up by Monday (40%).

-· High temperatures will be in the upper 80s and lower 90s this weekend and next week.
+· High temperatures will be in the upper 80s and low 90s this weekend and next week.

 First Alert Weather Story: